PaulK6803/FastFill/README.md

 - **Requests**: A simple HTTP library for Python, making it easy to send HTTP requests.
 Requests is licensed under the Apache 2.0 license.

-- **Plyer**: A cross-platform Python library that provides a platform-independent API to access features such as notifications, battery status, and more.
+- **Plyer**: A Python library that provides a platform-independent API to access features such as notifications, battery status, and more.
 Plyer is licensed under the MIT license.

 - **auto-py-to-exe**: A tool that converts Python scripts into standalone executables. auto-py-to-exe is licensed under the MIT license.